seung-lab/connected-components-3d/benchmarks/README.md

 `cc3d` has a disadvantage compared with SciPy in that input images must only contain labels smaller than the maximum size of the image or that of a uint32 (whichever is smaller).
 That is why it is treated with `fastremap.renumber` prior to running.
 If it is known that the values of the labels are small compared with the image size, this additional step is not needed.
 The large difference in memory usage is due to the implementation of `cc3d`'s union-find data structure and the run based equivalences in SciPy.
 If we were to use an `std::unordered_map` in `cc3d`, it would slow down the performance of the initial run, but would reduce memory by about half, and prevent the need for using renumber.
 However, SciPy would still do better on memory due to its representations.

-# 10x Head to Head Comparison
+# 10x Head to Head: Connectomics Data

 <p style="font-style: italics;" align="center">
 <img height=384 src="https://github.com/seung-lab/connected-components-3d/blob/master/benchmarks/cc3d_vs_scipy_single_label_10x.png" alt="Fig. 2: SciPy vs cc3d run ten times on a 512x512x512 connectomics segmentation masked to only contain one label. (black) SciPy 1.3.0 (blue) cc3d 1.2.2" /><br>